 The way I see it, there are two kinds of people who have read the heading of this post.
 The ones who like fruit cake, and the ones who are about to stop reading now, because they hate fruit cake with the burning fire of a thousand angry suns.

 If you do happen to be of the second sort, I would like to tell you that I used to be one of you.
 I had the t-shirt, and paid my subscription fee on time, every time.
-Don’t worry though, I’m not going to knock on your door and and shove cake in your face to try and convert you, but I am going to tell you what changed my mind – I started making them myself.
+Don’t worry though, I’m not going to knock on your door and shove cake in your face to try and convert you.
+But I am going to tell you what changed my mind – I started making them myself.

 I’d tried fruit cake in the past, either bought or made by someone else, and I just really couldn’t bring myself to like it.
-Then when I started making gluten free fruit cake as Christmas cakes for my Dad, I realised what goes into them, and which parts I didn’t like, and fixed them.
+Then when my Dad was diagnosed with Coeliac disease and I had to start making a gluten free fruit cake at Christmas, I realised what goes into them, and which parts I didn’t like.
+And so I fixed them.

 One of them was mixed peel.
 I am not a fan of mixed peel.
 And that is putting it lightly.
 But we’re keeping it polite here so I’ll just stick with “I don’t like it.”